-These registers provide the current set of interrupt sources that are asserted, regardless of whether they cause an interrupt to be asserted to the controller (PWM0RIS controls the PWM generator 0 block, and so on).
-Bits set to 1 indicate the latched events that have occurred; a 0 bit indicates that the event in guestion has not occurred.
+This register provides the current set of interrupt sources that are asserted, regardless of whether they cause an interrupt to be asserted to the controller.
+Bits set to 1 indicate the latched events that have occurred; a 0 bit indicates that the event in question has not occurred.